DrChrisLevy/DrChrisLevy.github.io/posts/quarto_to_fasthtml/quarto_to_fasthtml.md

 The team over at Answer.AI are experts with Jupyter notebooks, since they have developed libraries such as [nbdev](https://nbdev.fast.ai/) and [execnb](https://github.com/fastai/execnb).
 They already know how to convert notebook cells to various formats and render them.
-The main idea for creating the blog is to:
+The main approach for creating the blog is to:

 - store the post source files as Jupyter notebooks in a folder called `posts`
 - loop over the notebooks meta data to create the page which renders the list of blog posts
 - for each blog post, extract the cells and render the input/output based on the cell type

-I would look at the code in [Isaac's blog](https://github.com/Isaac-Flath/web/blob/main/app/blog.py) for the details.
+I recommend looking at the code in [Isaac's blog](https://github.com/Isaac-Flath/web/blob/main/app/blog.py) for the details.
 I don't use nbdev (yet) so I just used a bare minimum of functions to get the job done.
 You could refer to my [code](https://github.com/DrChrisLevy/DrChrisLevy.github.io/blob/main/blog.py) for the details as well.